Rolf Steiner: French Foreign Legion

-He first saw action in 1951, loading a machine gun that he was forced to take over after the Hungarian operator was wounded and then bled to death.
+Steiner first saw action in 1951, loading a machine gun that he was forced to take over after the Hungarian operator was wounded and then bled to death.
 Steiner stated: "I saw four Vietnamese in sight, opened the fire and saw them fall.
 Nothing triggered me, that was the war...
 I had lost my childhood."
 Steiner was wounded in the leg, but described himself as enjoying the war in Vietnam, saying "the cruelties of the day, the warm evenings in the tropics, the camaraderie, the good wages of the Legion" were his "home".
 In Vietnam, he lost one of his lungs in circumstances that have never been satisfactorily explained.
 Steiner claimed to have lost one of his lungs due to a Viet Minh bullet at the Battle of Dien Bien Phu in 1954, but the British journalist Frederick Forsyth denied this claim, stating that Steiner's lung was removed by doctors after he was infected with tuberculosis in 1959.
 In an interview with the German journalist Ulii Kulke, Steiner denied having fought at Dien Bien Phu, saying he was with the Legion's garrison in Hanoi at the time.
-However, Steiner expressed much regret that he did not fight in the legendary Battle of Dien Bien Phu where the French paratroopers and Foreign Legionaries fought ferociously against overwhelmingly odds for four months, saying he would had very much enjoyed the carnage of Dien Bien Phu.
+However, Steiner expressed much regret that he did not fight in the legendary Battle of Dien Bien Phu where the French paratroopers and Foreign Legionaries fought ferociously against overwhelming odds for four months, saying he would have very much enjoyed the carnage of Dien Bien Phu.
 During his time in the Legion, Steiner was twice demoted down from sergeant to private for insubordination, and twice promoted back up.